fankto/EchoQuest/README.md

 # EchoQuest

-EchoQuest is a comprehensive tool designed to streamline the process of conducting, transcribing, and analyzing semi-guided interviews.
+EchoQuest is a tool designed to streamline the process of conducting, transcribing, and analyzing semi-guided interviews.
 This application helps interviewers manage questionnaires, process audio recordings, generate transcriptions, and automatically answer predefined questions based on the interview content.

 ![Application Dashboard](images/dashboard.png)